 What is it.
 22

-Well-it is Mistletoe, Isn’t it? and growing in Co.Tyrone.
+Well-it is Mistletoe, Isn’t it? growing in Co.Tyrone.
 Planted in a garden by someone who knew what they were doing-as both male and female plants are needed for natural spread.Ian McNeill, acting on information from Edmund Slaine took me to see the site.The mistletoe has established itself sparingly in surrounding hedgerows-on a sycamore and a crab apple.Seeds are transported by birds such as thrushes.
-The birds find it difficult to remove the slimy mucus surrounding the seeds from beaks and so seeds are transported.Thanks to Edmund and Ian for the chance to see the specimens.Alas, no pretty girls around when we found our mistletoe.!
+The birds find it difficult to remove the slimy mucus around the seeds from their beaks and so seeds are transported.Thanks to Edmund and Ian for the chance to see the specimens.Alas, no pretty girls around when we found our mistletoe.!